Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 Use impregnation spray

-Avoid wax to preserve the structure
+Avoid wax to preserve the texture

 Clean with leather cleaner